heefan/leetcode-notes/readme.md

 # My Leetcode Learning Notes

+## Tips:
+After writing code in cpp, swift, java and python, I prefer to use python to do the leetcode question.

 ### 4 Levels
 1. Fix most easy and few medium questions within 30 min or more.  (beginner)
 2. Fix most easy/medium questions within 10 min or more. (medium)